 Redundancy Pay Calculator

-With BlazeHR, you can quickly and easily work out statutory redundancy pay.
+Use the BlazeHR Redundancy Pay Calculator to quickly and easily work out your statutory redundancy pay.

 (£0 in Northern Ireland)

-Redundancy pay is based on three factors: an employee’s age, weekly pay, and length of service.
-To qualify, the employee must have worked for you continuously for at least 2 years.
+Redundancy pay is based on three main factors: an employee’s age, weekly pay, and length of service.
+Our Redundancy Pay Calculator helps you estimate this quickly.
+To qualify for statutory redundancy pay, an employee must have worked continuously for the employer for at least two years.

 Half a week’s pay for each full year of service while under 22